HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: Introduction

+A natural alternative is to deploy small models (SMs) on-device, benefiting from lightweight designs such as quantization and distillation~\cite{wang2024comprehensive, qu2025mobile}.
+However, SM-only solutions often struggle on tasks that demand deep reasoning or broad knowledge due to limited model capacity.
+On the other hand, cloud-only LLM inference often conflicts with practical deployment constraints, particularly \emph{token/API cost budgets}; end-to-end latency can also become prohibitive under unfavorable network or service conditions.
+This tension motivates \emph{edge--cloud collaboration}, where an on-device SM collaborates with a cloud LLM to balance accuracy, latency, and cost~\cite{yuan2025efficientllm, akhauri2025splitreason}.

+Despite its promise, existing edge--cloud collaboration methods typically make \emph{coarse-grained} decisions---e.g., routing at the query level or at a fixed reasoning-step granularity---based mainly on predicted task difficulty~\cite{ding2024hybrid, shao2025division, chen2024data}.
+Two limitations follow.
+First, coarse routing may miss opportunities for \emph{fine-grained parallelism}: many complex queries naturally decompose into interdependent parts, where unlocked parts could be executed concurrently, but coarse allocation forces largely sequential execution.
+Second, practical deployments face \emph{time-varying budgets and conditions} (e.g., fluctuating network latency, dynamic API budgets, and varying edge load), while prior approaches often use static heuristics or fixed thresholds that do not adapt online.
+These gaps raise the following question: \emph{How can we design an edge--cloud framework that performs adaptive, budget-aware scheduling and routing at a fine granularity, enabling fast and token-efficient inference on complex reasoning tasks?}

+We propose \textit{HybridFlow}, a utility-driven edge--cloud inference framework that performs \emph{subtask-level}, \emph{dependency-aware} collaboration.
+HybridFlow first decomposes a complex query into a set of subtasks with explicit dependencies, represented as a directed acyclic graph (DAG).
+Then, as dependencies are resolved, HybridFlow schedules newly unlocked subtasks and routes each subtask online to either the edge SM or the cloud LLM using a learned benefit--cost utility predictor, combined with an adaptive budget-aware decision rule.
+This design explicitly couples \emph{(i) dependency-aware decomposition}, \emph{(ii) parallel scheduling}, and \emph{(iii) online budget-aware routing}, which allows HybridFlow to reduce end-to-end latency and cloud token usage under tight resource constraints.

-In summary, our work makes the following contributions: \begin{itemize} \item We propose \textbf{HybridFlow}, a novel edge-cloud inference framework that decomposes tasks into multiple subtasks as a DAG and enables fine-grained execution in an edge-cloud collaborative setup.
-This approach maximizes parallelism and improves inference efficiency. \item We introduce a resource-aware subtask routing mechanism, formulated as an optimization problem, that adaptively allocates each subtask to either the edge or the cloud model based on a benefit-cost utility router.
-This enables optimal resource usage while meeting latency and API budget constraints. \item We demonstrate the effectiveness of HybridFlow through extensive evaluations on four challenging reasoning benchmarks (GPQA, AIME24, LiveBench-Reasoning, and MMLU-Pro), showing that HybridFlow consistently reduces latency and cloud API costs while maintaining competitive accuracy compared to strong structured reasoning baselines. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item \textbf{Fine-grained, dependency-aware edge--cloud inference.} We introduce \textbf{HybridFlow}, a subtask-level edge--cloud framework that represents complex reasoning as a DAG and executes subtasks in a dependency-triggered manner to expose parallelism beyond query-level routing. \item \textbf{Online budget-aware routing with utility modeling.} We develop a resource-aware routing mechanism that uses a learned benefit--cost utility model and an adaptive decision rule to allocate each subtask to edge or cloud under latency and API/token budgets. \item \textbf{Empirical evidence on challenging reasoning benchmarks.} We evaluate HybridFlow on four challenging benchmarks (GPQA, AIME24, LiveBench-Reasoning, and MMLU-Pro), showing improved latency--cost trade-offs while maintaining competitive accuracy against strong structured reasoning baselines. \end{itemize}